 • 16 resistance levels offer far more workout variety than 8-level competitors

-• Includes resistance bands for optional upper body exercises
+• Includes resistance bands for optional upper body work

-• Lightweight at 17.8 lbs — easiest to move and store in this lineup
+• Lightest motorized option at 17.8 lbs — easiest to move and store

-• Free MERACH app provides guided workouts and tracks progress
+• Free MERACH app provides guided workouts and progress tracking

 Cons